aws-samples/amazon-sagemaker-studio-vpc-networkfirewall/README.md

 You can also demostrate the usage of the SageMaker security group or NACL inbould and outbound rules.

 # Clean up
+This operation will delete the whole stack together with SageMaker Studio Domain and user profile.

+❗ All notebooks volumes, and all EFS home directories will be deleted as well - no user data will be preserved upon stack deletion.

+1. Exit all instances SageMaker Studio.
-Delete the stack:
+2. Delete the stack:
 ```bash
 make delete
 ```

 Alternatively you can delete the stack from the AWS CloudFormation console.

-If the deletion of the SageMaker domain fails, try to delete running applications for the user profile as described in [Delete Amazon SageMaker Studio Domain](https://docs.aws.amazon.com/sagemaker/latest/dg/gs-studio-delete-domain.html)
+If the deletion of the SageMaker domain fails, check if there are any running applications for the user profile as described in [Delete Amazon SageMaker Studio Domain](https://docs.aws.amazon.com/sagemaker/latest/dg/gs-studio-delete-domain.html).
+Try to delete the applications and re-run the `make delete` command or delete the stack from AWS CloudFormation console.

 # Resources
 [1].
 [SageMaker Security](https://docs.aws.amazon.com/sagemaker/latest/dg/security.html)